 The “commercial” type is popular because it provides income in the shortest possible time.
 Sustainable timber harvesting is much more profitable in the long run as it produces better quality trees.
 Thus, it is a more beneficial way for forestry.

 Forest state analysis, determining a timber harvesting plan, requires significant efforts from the forest- and landowners and the companies engaged in its felling.
-The EOS Forest Monitoring software allows you to optimize forestry operations and reduce economic and environmental risks.
+The EOSDA Forest Monitoring software allows you to optimize forestry operations and reduce economic and environmental risks.

 Monitoring Of Unauthorized Cuttings

 This problem causes severe losses for forest owners.
 They can be state, utility, or private individuals.
 Unauthorized timber harvesting is often accompanied by significant damage to the ecosystem, as environmental problems are entirely ignored.
-EOS Forest Monitoring helps to observe woodlands constantly and with the help of Change Detection technology operatives of the forest area where unauthorized loggins took place.
+EOSDA Forest Monitoring helps to observe woodlands constantly and with the help of Change Detection technology operatives of the forest area where unauthorized loggins took place.
 It does not require any field trips and helps save resources and time.

 Timber Harvesting Quality Monitoring

 When agreeing on forest logging, forest owners always delineate the area set aside for timber harvesting.
 Sometimes, there are buffer zones for cutting down if a decided timber amount has not been reached in the designated location or if part of the area was in a hard-to-reach place.
 Also, a forest owner can delineate areas in which felling can never be carried out.
 Since forest areas are usually huge, monitoring whether a timber harvesting contractor complied with territorial restrictions is challenging.
-EOS Forest Monitoring is a nifty tool to track the cut areas and compare them with pre-agreed ones.
+EOSDA Forest Monitoring is a nifty tool to track the cut areas and compare them with pre-agreed ones.

 Reporting Without Field Trips